roosahut/tiralabra/documentation/user_guide.md

 poetry run invoke start
 ```
 Then go to [localhost:8000](http://localhost:8000), and there it is!
 Remember to keep the terminal window open.
+I know that right now I have the build of the frontend on GitHub and use it with that (even though that is not the best practise).
+I did that because I wanted to ensure that the people doing peer reviews on this project can start it even when they don't have npm installed on their computers.